 There are a few more creepy points to consider before you tweet — if you dare.

-- 140 characters.
+140280 characters.
 Keep it short ’cause that’s all the space you’ve got to get your message across.
+Twitter doubled the character count in each tweet in 2018, but you still need to be concise.
 Also assume that each tweet will be read as a single, independent message and avoid stringing several together in sequence to get the whole message out.
 For a little perspective, the outgoing message on your voice mail is probably 250 characters when written out, spaces included.

-- Twitter Quiters.
-Nearly 36% of new Twitter users quit using their accounts.
+- Twitter Quitters.
+36% of new Twitter users quit using their accounts in 2013.
+Update: More than one million users quit Twitter after three months in 2017.
 It moves too fast, it’s too hard to follow, and some “just don’t get it.”
 The adoption rate for Twitter is already narrow and is hampered because of points 1,2 and 3 above.

 Did you jump?
 Get the stuffing scared out of you?
 It’s all in good fun for Halloween.
 But there is a lesson here — there’s a very narrow path where Twitter can contribute to your marketing initiative.
 Just know where you are headed.
 Don’t go in there alone.
 After midnight.
 During a full moon.